01100100/blog/content/posts/location.md

 * showing your position on a map and ensuring you didn't take the wrong hiking path
 * telling your uber driver where to pick you up you had a big night and can't read the street sign
 * Finding the device when you inevitably lose it
+* Linking you to a crime scene because you were in the wrong place at the wrong time (or right place at the right time depending on your perspective) and [Geofence warrant](https://en.wikipedia.org/wiki/Geofence_warrant)

 [Screen recording of accepting a consent and the globe zooming to a cool position, maybe with a video of me being at brandenbrug tor]